GOALS

 The internet can be a tremendous asset for students, faculty, and staff with disabilities, providing a level of independence that was not previously available.
 Unfortunately, many postsecondary websites are not as accessible as they could be.
 Some institutions opt for after-the-fact accommodations, but this approach can be time consuming and is often an inefficient use of limited resources.
 Furthermore, inaccessible websites can compromise educational outcomes for students and hinder employees' ability to efficiently and effectively perform their roles.

 In order to ensure that all individuals are able to participate fully in postsecondary settings, the complete institutional web presence needs to be accessible.
-This requires system-wide effort and support, and in many cases, a plan or "blueprint" to guide the process.
+System-wide effort and support and, in many cases, a plan or “blueprint” is required to guide the process.
 This document provides a framework for planning and implementing web accessibility across an organization and draws from best practices in the field today.

-The indicators and benchmarks found in this document can be used as an aspect of self-study or as part of a system of continuous-quality improvement.
-Some institutions may use these materials to develop new, or aid existing, efforts focused solely on web accessibility, while others may use them as part of a broader commitment to accessible IT issues beyond the web.
-By using this document, institutions can assess their current accessibility standing, improve enterprise-wide web accessibility, and promote an institutional culture to sustain it.
+The indicators and benchmarks found in this document can be used as part of a single self-study or a system of continuous quality improvement.
+These materials may be used in efforts focused solely on web accessibility or as part of a broader commitment to accessible IT.
+By using this document, institutions can assess their current accessibility standing, improve institution-wide web accessibility, and promote an institutional culture to sustain it.
 It is hoped that this document can also provide a path for evaluators who wish to assess current practices and improvements in web accessibility as part of their institutional processes or ongoing strategic plan.

-The structure of this document is intended to assist institutions to link what they do with the many practices that positively affect enterprise-wide web accessibility.
-Institutional accessibility efforts are determined by the presence of four key institutional indicators, and each indicator is comprised of several benchmarks, which are expressed through a series of actions that define, and show evidence of, that specific benchmark.
+The structure of this document is intended to help institutions link what they do with practices that positively affect institution-wide web accessibility.
+Institutional accessibility efforts are determined by the presence of four key institutional indicators, and each indicator is comprised of several benchmarks.
+These benchmarks are expressed through a series of actions that define and show evidence of that specific benchmark.
 The strength of institutional evidence for each benchmark can be evaluated by looking at various permanent products and documented processes.
-The exemplars found in this document are some (but by no means all) of the options for providing evidence for benchmarks.
-As each institution is unique, this document should be used as a framework to determine the evidence that is appropriate given their individual context.
+The exemplars found in this document show some of the options for providing evidence for benchmarks.
+As each institution is unique, this document should be used as a framework to determine the evidence that is appropriate in each context.

 Indicator #1: Institutional Vision and Leadership Commitment

-Institution-wide web accessibility is best attained, and sustained, when there is leadership to support an enterprise-wide vision and commitment toward accessibility.
-This support should come from leadership at many levels including an institution’s governing board, campus administrators, and key personnel.
+Institution-wide web accessibility is best attained and sustained when there is leadership to support institution-wide vision and commitment toward accessibility.
+This support should come from many levels including an institution’s governing board, administrators, and key personnel.
 Each must actively support, participate, and take ownership in the work and outcomes of accessibility.

 Benchmark A: Commitment of Administrative Leadership

-Administrative leadership begins when there is a vision and commitment toward change.
-Typically this vision, and its leadership support, stems from efforts made at top administrative levels including the institution’s board of governors or trustees.
-Over time the leadership commitment results in development and enforcement of an accessibility policy and plan and the necessary resources to implement them.
+Administrative leadership begins with a vision and commitment toward change.
+Typically this vision, and its leadership support, stems from efforts made at top administrative levels within an institution.
+For some systems this would also include the institution’s board of governors or trustees.
+Over time the leadership commitment results in the development and enforcement of an accessibility policy and plan, along with the necessary resources to implement them.

 Evidence of this benchmark may include: